 If you’re interested in modern Cornish art, visit Tate St Ives.

 St Michael’s Mount, a tidal island crowned by a mostly medieval castle, is one of Cornwall’s best-known landmarks – and going there by boat or causeway is always an adventure.
 There are the twin Tudor castles of Pendennis and St Mawes (both English Heritage) guarding the entrance to Falmouth harbour.
 Restormel Castle (also EH) has beautiful grounds.

-If you just have time to visit one, Tintagel Castle has the most spectacular location – and it’s the birthplace of King Arthur!
+If you just have time to visit one, Tintagel Castle has the most spectacular location – and it’s believed to be the birthplace of the legendary King Arthur!